Ketamine: An Effective Off-Label Treatment for Mental Health Conditions

 Ketamine's Effectiveness for Mental Health Conditions

-Numerous studies have demonstrated ketamine's efficacy in treating various mental health conditions when used off-label:
+Numerous studies have demonstrated ketamine therapy's efficacy in treating various mental health conditions when used off-label:

 Esketamine: FDA-Approved Nasal Spray